-Local Heritage Asset Justification

-Assets Maps for

-Schedule 2 Reference

-Maps for Schedule 2 "Mill View" Cottages, 12 to 20 Main Road, Sheepy Magna Age: Believed to be circa 1871-1881.
+Local Heritage Assets Maps for Asset Justification Schedule 2 Reference Reference "Mill View" Cottages, 12 to 20 Main Road, Sheepy Magna Age: Believed to be circa 1871-1881.
 Built when Sheepy Mill was at its most prosperous.
 Rarity: Unique group appearance compared to local characteristics.
 Aesthetic Value: Strong impact from the Main Road.
 Unusual and pleasing appearance with 3 storeys and some timber framing.
 Group Value: 5 cottages of the same design built by the owners of Sheepy Mill for their workers.
 Evidential Value: 1901; 1911 census - mentioned by group name.
 1924 Auction catalogue of Sheepy Hall Estate.
 Lot 11.
-Five cottages known as "Mill View" Historic Association: Built by Charles Bodington Lowe, JP, Lord of the Manor of Sheepy Magna and proprietor of Sheepy Mill to house some of his workers.
+Five cottages known as "Mill View" 1941 Auction catalogue J L Vero deceased.
+Lot 17 - Five dwelling houses known as "Mill View" Historic Association: Built by Charles Bodington Lowe, JP, Lord of the Manor of Sheepy Magna and proprietor of Sheepy Mill to house some of his workers.
 Great benefactor and well regarded as an employer and landlord.
 Subsequently owned by Joseph Lester Vero a sock manufacturer in Atherstone.
 History of Asset: Built between 1871 and 1881 by the proprietor of Sheepy Mill, Charles Bodington Lowe to house some of his mill workers and domestic servants e.g. stokers, foreman, waggoners. domestic gardener, coachman etc In 1924, the last of the Lowe family line died and their estate was put up for auction.
-This include "Mill View", at which time, 2 were still on service tenancies and the water supply was from a pump and a well at the rear.
-The cottages were purchased by Joseph Lester Vero and were offered for auction on his death in 1941when each house comprised: front sitting room, kitchen with range, sink and copper, pantry.
-2 bedrooms and attic, 5 coal places, 3 closets, and a small garden to each.
-The
+This included "Mill View", at which time, 2 were still on service tenancies and the water supply was from a pump and a well at the rear.
+The cottages were purchased by Joseph Lester Vero and were offered for auction on his death in 1941when each house comprised: front sitting room, kitchen with range, sink and copper, pantry, 2 bedrooms and attic, 5 coal places, 3 closets, and a small garden to each.
+The water supply was still by pump.
+Today, the majority are privately owned and apart from vehicle access on the foregardens, the frontages remain virtually unchanged.

-comprised: front sitting room, kitchen with range, sink and copper, pantry, 2 bedrooms and attic, 5 coal